TR-1000/Data-Rithms-and-Alogostructures/java/infosys_study_guide.md

 **How would you format a One to Many relationship vs Many to Many**
 - One to Many - An individual record in one table can be associated with multiple records in a different table.

 - Many to Many - you would want to have a join table which house your FKs for your tables and records in both tables are associated with multiple records in the other.

 **Modulus(%) as Wildcard Character in SQL**
-- Represents zero or more characters in a SQL query; used with the LIKE keyword
+- Represents zero or more characters in a SQL query; used with the LIKE keyword.

 - Finds all names starting with b

 ```sql
 SELECT * FROM Employees
 WHERE first_name LIKE 'b%';